MANDARIN ORIENTAL BANGKOK ★★★★★

 Besides, the hotel delivers some special leisure offerings like a Thai Cooking school and Thai Cultural programs.

 The gastronomic offer is comprised of Nine restaurants and bars that offer guests of Mandarin Oriental, Bangkok an array of the finest cuisines.
-Dine by the river at Lord Jim’s, a Seafood restaurant (temporarily closed for renovation, will reopen late-October 2019); The Verandah, BBQ specialties at The Riverside Terrace All-day dining; Sala Rim Naam; and Le Normandie.
+Dine by the river at Lord Jim’s, a Seafood restaurant; The Verandah, BBQ specialties at The Riverside Terrace All-day dining; Sala Rim Naam; and Le Normandie.

 The hotel hosts one of the most reputable restaurants in Bangkok, Le Normandie, acclaimed for its sophisticated French cuisine, has been awarded 2 Michelin Stars in the opening Michelin Guide of Bangkok.
 Executive Chef Arnaud Dunand Sauthier creates French dishes with imagination and exquisite flavor at this remarkable spot.
 The restaurant itself is designed to embrace high society elegance and reflects its Royal patronage with stunning views of the Chao Phraya River.